surifirstpin/biplus_documentation/docs/model01.md

 ### Maps:

 BiPlus provides map view by covering various number of countries.
 Also, there are special attributes like colour change for specific range of values.
- For Model, Views and for a specific field the map coordinates  may be assigned as follows :
+ For Model, Views and for a specific field the map co-ordinates  may be assigned as follows :

 ```
 {